oeyoews/talks/packages/2024-08-23-kubecon-hk/slides.md

 </div>

 <!--
 I know some of you may have seen this, but let's go through it again.
 From the basics.
+I will go through this really fast.

-[click] In machine learning field, model is basically a set of matrix and vectors, which is used to predict the output based on the input data.
+[click] So, In machine learning, model is basically a set of matrix and vectors, which is used to predict the output based on the input data.

 Say, we have a set of vectors

-[click] That's not the whole picture, so let's zoom out a little bit.
+[click] Apparently that's not the whole picture, so let's zoom out a little bit.
 -->

 ---